Free sewing patterns: how to make a beach dress

 I made 3 beach dresses with this pattern from different fabrics.
 For pink and white dresses I made a little bit different neckline – V-neckline, but I made them before I decided to publish the tutorial on my blog, and I realized that the V-neckline is harder to finish for beginners so I made the third dress with just the round neckline which is very easy to finish with a regular facing strip.

 But you can experiment with the neckline and made it exactly as you wish – round, square or v-line, etc.

-Cut the rectangle with sides 2 m x 1 m.
+Cut the rectangle with sides 78″ x 39″.

 Cut a bias strip for facing the neckline.
-The width is about 4 cm (I usually use the width of my ruler) and the length is equal your neckline (on the pattern).
+The width is about 1.5″ (I usually use the width of my ruler) and the length is equal your neckline (on the pattern).

 If you don’t do it you may end up with something like in the images below ( well, I made it for my pajamas tutorials, I wanted to simplify the sewing as much as possible).

 Step 1.
 Staystitch the neckline to prevent the fabric from stretching while the dress is being made.
 For this, change settings of your sewing machine tension to 1 and stitch length to 2 mm.
 Stitch 1/4″ from the edge.

 Sew together short edges of the bias strip, press it and fold the bias strip in half lengthwise while pressing.